sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 we group it up into an hbox which we will dump later.
 But we don't have to do anything regarding setting up any styling.
 We do start a new group, because all character styles start a new group.
-While grouping is a way to handle a style hiearchy, it doesn't allow interrogating of style information above us in the groups.
+While grouping is a way to handle a style hierarchy, it doesn't allow interrogating of style information above us in the groups.
 We also track the currently open style in the group.

 (2) Normally we do want to publish the text and to do that we need to be in